Program Manager & Sexual Assault Lead Advocate

 Maria Duran serves as the Shelter and Office Maintenance Custodian.
 Her work with Henderson House began in 2019.
 She is completing a Domestic Violence and Sexual Assault Advocate training.
 Maria was born in Guanajuato, Mexico.
 She is married and has three children.
 She enjoys spending time with her family, going on walks, listening to music, learning new things, and keeping things clean.

 Nancy Perez-Flores serves as the Executive Director of Henderson House.
 She began her work with Henderson House in 2013, after receiving her Bachelor of Science degree in Public Health, Health Promotion and Heath Behavior from Oregon State University.
 Nancy was born and raised in McMinnville, Oregon.
-She enjoys spending her free time with her husband and two children.
+She enjoys spending her free time with her husband and three children.

 Trudy Siderius serves as the Volunteer Coordinator for Henderson House.
 She began her work with Henderson House in 2017.
 Prior to her work with Henderson House, Trudy spent time as an Administrative Assistant, a Certified Nursing Assistant, 20 years as Manager of a non-clinical department at Providence Newberg Medical Center, and as a volunteer with Yamhill County CASA.